Stability is key to build nurturing relationships between children and staff and to make the children feel part of the tribe

 Teacher

-Hello, I'm Elisabeth, and I'm a primary teacher from Norway.
-I've proudly served as a dedicated member of the Norwegian Kindergarten team for six years.
+I'm a primary teacher from Norway, and I've proudly served as a dedicated member of the Norwegian Kindergarten team for six years.
 I also hold an early year’s education degree from Montessori Centre International in London.
 Recently, I completed further studies with a degree in "Videreutdanning: Norsk 1 for 1.-7. trinn", enhancing my expertise in Norwegian language education.

 I am responsible for the preschool group where we focus on play-based learning activities that prepare the children for school.
 At our kindergarten, we prioritize recognizing and nurturing each child's unique abilities.
 We are committed to observing and supporting children with diverse needs, ensuring they are well-prepared for both the British and Norwegian school systems.